pgdogdev/docs/docs/index.md

 PgDog operates on the application layer of the stack: it speaks PostgreSQL and understands not only the queries sent by applications but also the logical replication protocol used by the server.
 This allows it to transparently route queries while moving data between machines to create more capacity.

+While PgDog focuses a lot on sharding PostgreSQL, it is also a load balancer and transaction pooler that can be used with simpler PostgreSQL deployments.

 This documentation provides a detailed overview of all PgDog features, along with reference material for production operations.

 ## Read more